Association of Old Crows

 The Association of Old Crows is an international nonprofit professional organization specializing in electronic warfare, tactical information operations, and associated disciplines headquartered in Alexandria, Virginia.

 Its mission is to "advocate the need for a strong defense capability emphasizing electronic warfare and information operations to government, industry, academia, and the public."

 History

 The name "Old Crows" emerged from the first use of electronic warfare in World War II to disrupt Axis communications and radars.
 Allied equipment and operators were known by the code name "Raven".
 Common jargon changed the name to "Crows" and those engaged in the profession became known as "Old Crows".

 Activities

-The organization draws expertise and information from its members, a pool of thousands of individuals including technology specialists and actual military personnel.
+The organization draws expertise and information from its members consisting of a pool of thousands of individuals, including technology specialists and actual military personnel.
 It is involved in advancing electronic warfare and information-gathering techniques, disseminating information on these topics, and supporting the education of personnel in related scientific matters.